camaraproject/IdentityAndConsentManagement/documentation/CAMARA-OIDC-profile.md

       OPTIONAL.
 Time at which the JWT was issued.

   The JWT MAY contain other Claims.
 Any Claims used that are not understood MUST be ignored.

-The authentication token MUST be sent as the value of the [OAuth.Assertions](https://www.rfc-editor.org/info/rfc7521) `client_assertion` parameter.

-The value of the [OAuth.Assertions](https://www.rfc-editor.org/info/rfc7521) `client_assertion_type` parameter MUST be `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`, per [OAuth.JWT](https://www.rfc-editor.org/info/rfc7523).
+  The authentication token MUST be sent as the value of the `client_assertion` parameter.
+The value of the `client_assertion_type` parameter MUST be `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`.

-* **_client_secret_basic_**

-  OPTIONAL.
-Clients that have received a client_secret value from the Authorization Server MAY authenticate with the Authorization Server using the HTTP Basic authentication scheme as defined in [RFC 2617](https://www.rfc-editor.org/info/rfc2617).

 ## References